You want smart political talk without the meltdowns?

 It's 123 pages, not 2,000 pages.

-I know what they're trying to do, but I also know what is not going to work, and I think the the answer is an antidote to what they're getting wrong here.
+I know what they're trying to do, but I also know what is not going to work.

-You got Heritage Action, Club for Growth, Freedom Works, Americans for Prosperity, and then you've got Rand Lee and probably Marco Cruz, and then you've got the Freedom Caucus.
+You've got Heritage Action, Club for Growth, Freedom Works, Americans for Prosperity, and then you've got Rand, Lee, and probably Marco Cruz.

-The most conservative members of Congress are all saying no.
+The most conservative members of Congress are all saying no, it's not going to happen.

-Now there's going to be a meeting some point today with the Freedom Caucus or at least their representatives and the vice president.
+Now, there's going to be a meeting some point today with the Freedom Caucus, or at least their representatives and the vice president.

 And I hope this all begins the process of changing this bill.

-But, you know, it's at the end of the day, all of the things that they're promising and the talking points that they've put out, which I've read, are not really what actually falls into the bill.
+But, you know, it's at the end of the day, all of the things that they're promising and the talking points that they put out, which I've read, are not really what actually falls into the bill.

-You know, the legislation Trades one government subsidy for another.
+You know, the legislation trades one government subsidy for another.

-I mean, it, you know, and by the way, there is a way to give money to the uninsured and those that need help, but you don't do it from Washington, you might want to block grant that to the states.
+I mean, you know, and by the way, there is a way to give money to the uninsured and those that need help, but you don't do it from Washington.

 There are solutions.